-- On 21st August 2020 Tunisian authorities reinstated a curfew in El Hamma from 5 p.m. to 5 a.m. after a spike in novel coronavirus cases for a period of one week.
-Trains from Tunis to the city of Gabes, which services El Hamma, have also been cancelled. - Beginning 12th August 2020 wearing of masks made mandatory in several areas such as airports, Tunis railway station, the port of La Goulette, hospitals, private clinics and supermarkets. - Beginning August 2020 in Siliana Region the Government is providing unconditional cash transfer of 200 TND (about US\$70) to aid vulnerable groups meet their basic food needs. - As from 5th August 2020 wearing of face masks made mandatory in public places nationwide. - As from 27th July 2020, members of the same family coming from countries not classified on the 'green' or 'orange' list, including children under 12, to be put under mandatory isolation. - Government Offices, factories, shops business, mosques and cafes to open. - From 27th June borders were opened for international flights... - From June 4, work resumed at 100 percent capacity in public administrations and in the other sectors of the economy. - From 27th June 2020 sea, land, and air borders were opened for foreigners under strict measures.
-A color-coded system has been introduced to show which countries may enter without restrictions and which countries can enter with enhanced restrictions. - As of 27th July 2020, passengers arriving without a lab test certificate will be held in quarantine for at least three days to allow the Ministry of Health to carry out tests. - Through Decree No. 2020-208 the government allowed partial and gradual opening of the courts. - As part of the easing up of measures mosques, all worship places, hotels, party halls and restaurants have been opened form 4th June 2020. - From 8th June 2020, sporting activities to resumed.. - Supermarkets and retail shops re-opened as part of easing lockdown measures. - As from 4th June 2020 inter-city and travel between provinces has been allowed - Closure of schools, Universities and other educational institutions still in place.
+- Universities to reopen between 1st-28th September 2020 and distance learning techniques will be used for 20 percent of the curriculum.
+Strict measures are to be adhered to. - The curfew imposed in Kef province from 19:00 04:00 to contain the spread of the virus the curfew will be in place until mid-September 2020.
+On 21 of August 2020 Tunician authorities reinstated a curfew in El Hamma from 5 p.m. to - On 21st August 2020 Tunisian authorities reinstated a curfew in El Hamma from 5 p.m. to 5 a.m. after a spike in novel coronavirus cases for a period of one week.
+Trains from Tunis to the city of Gabes, which services El Hamma, have also been cancelled. - Beginning 12th August 2020 wearing of masks made mandatory in several areas such as airports, Tunis railway station, the port of La Goulette, hospitals, private clinics and supermarkets. - Beginning August 2020 in Siliana Region the Government is providing unconditional cash transfer of 200 TND (about US\$70) to aid vulnerable groups meet their basic food needs. - As from 5th August 2020 wearing of face masks made mandatory in public places nationwide. - As from 27th July 2020, members of the same family coming from countries not classified on the 'green' or 'orange' list, including children under 12, to be put under mandatory isolation. - Government Offices, factories, shops business, mosques and cafes to open. - From 27th June borders were opened for international flights. - From June 4, work resumed at 100 percent capacity in public administrations and in the other sectors of the economy. - From 27th June 2020 sea, land, and air borders were opened for foreigners under strict measures.
+A color-coded system has been introduced to show which countries may enter without restrictions and which countries can enter with enhanced restrictions. - As of 27th July 2020, passengers arriving without a lab test certificate will be held in quarantine for at least three days to allow the Ministry of Health to carry out tests. - Through Decree No. 2020-208 the government allowed partial and gradual opening of the - As part of the easing up of measures mosques, all worship places, hotels, party halls and restaurants have been opened form 4th June 2020. - From 8th June 2020, sporting activities to resume... - Supermarkets and retail shops re-opened as part of easing lockdown measures. - As from 4th June 2020 inter-city and travel between provinces has been allowed - Closure of schools and other educational institutions still in place.